Reduced model reconstruction method for stable positive network systems: Preliminaries

 \begin{remark} We defined initial model \eqref{reduced_initial} using the clustering method in Section \ref{Sec2-B}.
 To define initial model \eqref{reduced_initial}, we can use other methods such as Kron reduction methods \cite{dorfler2013kron, sugiyama2022kron}. \end{remark}

 \begin{remark} Although the most difficult point of Problem 0 is to ensure the stability of $A_r$, this can be resolved using a Riemannian manifold constraint proposed in \cite{sato2019riemannian}.
 In fact, using the Riemannian manifold formulation with equality and inequality constraints, \cite{misawa2022h} proposed a Riemannian augmented Lagrangian method \cite{liu2019simple} for solving Problem 0.
 However, we need to carefully choose hyper parameters in the method to preserve the positivity and original interconnection structure.
-That is, for some applications, it may be difficult to obtain feasible solutions to Problem 0 using the method in \cite{misawa2022h}.
-Moreover, the method in \cite{misawa2022h} may be inadequate for reducing large-scale systems, as mentioned in Remark \ref{remark_line_search} in Section \ref{Sec5}. \end{remark}
+That is, for some applications, it may be difficult to obtain feasible solutions to Problem 0 using the method in \cite{misawa2022h}. \end{remark}